 Seoul - Capital of South Korea, Seoul is a dynamic metropolis where modern skyscrapers, shopping malls and pop culture meet Buddhist temples, palaces and street markets.
-Seoul was the capital of Korea from 1394 until the formal division of the country in 1948.
-However, its history stretches back over two thousand years.
+Seoul was the capital of the kingdom of Korea from 1394 until the country was split in two following WWII.
+However, Seoul's history stretches back over two thousand years.
 The name itself has come to mean "capital" in the Korean language.